Long-Term Disability Denial

 Long-term disability claims may be denied due to:

-• Application errors: If the claims application has errors in it, is otherwise incomplete, or isn’t filed in time, it may be denied.
-Claims administrators may look for any mistakes in the application and use those errors as rationale for denying your claim.
+• Application errors: If the claims application has errors in it, is otherwise incomplete, or isn’t filed in time, it may be rejected.

-• Missing or insufficient medical evidence: Long-term disability claims often get denied if they lack sufficient information to justify an approval, usually by not including your medical records as well as a medical statement from your doctor or physician.
+• Missing or insufficient medical evidence: Long-term disability claims often get denied if they lack sufficient information to justify an approval, like medical records and medical statements from your doctor.

-• Video surveillance that counters a claim of disability: Sometimes, insurance companies work with investigators who conduct video surveillance of a claimant’s daily activities as a way to verify that the claims made in your application are truthful and accurate.
-They may also check your activity on social media applications to investigate your claims.
+• Video surveillance that counters a claim of disability: Insurance companies can work with investigators who conduct video surveillance of a claimant as a way to verify that the claims made in your application are truthful and accurate.
+They may also check your activity on social media.

 If your claim was denied, long-term disability denial attorneys with Sokolove Law may be able to help you appeal the insurer’s decision and pursue any disability benefits you may be entitled to.